simpleanalytics/docs/_docs/55_events/01-introduction.md

 ### Valid event names

 We want to keep event very simple.
 That's why we only allow certain characters: alphanumeric, `.`, `_`, `-`.
-We convert events to lower case.
+We convert events to lower case and invalid names to a version which is valid.
+So your events are always saved.

 ## What we store about a visitor